15 Top Sales Closing Techniques To Increase Close Rates

 3. The Visual Close

-Visualisation is a proven practice to encourage prospects to imagine the real-world impact of purchasing your solution.
+Visualization is a proven practice that encourages prospects to imagine the real-world impact of purchasing your solution.
 In this close, salespeople leverage the prospect’s emotional buying motives and pain points by helping them picture a life with the benefits of your offering.

 4. Empathy Close

 Emotional buying motives influence a person to purchase based on an emotional factor possibly linked to feelings of security, well-being, power, curiosity, love, affection, anxiety, desire to be praised, liked or seen as attractive -anything that taps into emotions.
-That’s why the “empathy close” plays a crucial role in closing sales.
+That’s why the “empathy close” is crucial in closing sales.

-The sales closing technique works by relating the benefits of your products to your prospect’s problems.
-To achieve this, during your sales pitch, you must demonstrate that you understand a prospect’s problems and the solution.
-By showing that you value your prospect’s challenges, you’re more likely to connect on an emotional level – helping them to trust you and complete the purchase.
+The sales closing technique relates the benefits of your products to your prospect’s problems.
+You must demonstrate that you understand a prospect’s problems and the solution during your sales pitch to achieve this.
+By showing that you value your prospect’s challenges, you’re more likely to connect emotionally- helping them trust you and complete the purchase.

 5. The Hard Close

 A hard close is a direct attempt to close the sale by asking if the customer has decided to purchase your goods or services.
-It’s best left for situations where you have nothing left to lose and requires tons of confidence to pull off successfully.
-For example, ‘would you like to proceed with this solution?’
+It’s best left for situations where you have nothing to lose and require much confidence to pull off successfully.
+For example, ‘Would you like to proceed with this solution?’

 6. The Summary Close